gustafsson96/cats-and-coffee-cafe/README.md

 + #### Solved bugs
     + 1st problem: After I first deployed my project, none of the image files in my HTML code would load on the page.
-    + Solution: Removing the first / for the absolute file paths in my code (**CREDIT to the Code Institute video "PP1 Sample READMEmd" for this solution**).
+    + Solution: Removing the first / for the file paths in my code (**CREDIT to the Code Institute video "PP1 Sample READMEmd" for this solution**).

     + 2nd problem: When I first used the [amiresponsive website](https://ui.dev/amiresponsive) to check my website on different devices, I could see that the links in the navigation bar were not aligned on the smallest screen.